 - chine-collé not chine collé or chine-colle

-- The Ciri Foundation capitalizes the The.
+- The CIRI Foundation capitalizes the The.

 - co-chair not cochair (just because it looks weird)